'Please mine more nickel,' Musk urges as Tesla boosts production

 Given Tesla’s focus on sustainability, the company is likely to prefer to buy from miners of higher-grade nickel sulphide, which requires less power to process than laterite ore, said Lachlan Shaw of National Australia Bank.

-There are three key suppliers - Brazil’s Vale, which operates in Canada using some hydropower, Russia’s Norilsk Nickel and BHP Group’s operations in Western Australia.
+There are three key suppliers - Brazil’s Vale (VALE3.SA), which operates in Canada using some hydropower, Russia’s Norilsk Nickel (GMKN.MM) and BHP Group’s operations (BHP.AX) in Western Australia.
 “Vale is in the box seat,” he said.

 While electric vehicles consume a much smaller amount of nickel than traditional industries such as stainless steel makers, EVs are expected to be the quickest growth market for nickel miners.